Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations

 \begin{itemize} \item \textbf{Primary experiment.} The data for the primary experiment consisted of trajectories sampled at five different values of the bifurcation parameter $\alpha$, with two distinct initial conditions for each value, yielding a total of ten time series.
-Sampling was restricted to regime A and B (as previously defined in Fig.~\ref{fig:predprey}), enabling us to assess whether the Neural ODE could extrapolate the global bifurcation and collapse in regime C. \item \textbf{Experiment 1: Extrapolation across different regimes.} We trained the Neural ODE on trajectories from specific dynamical regimes of the bifurcation diagram to assess its ability to extrapolate to unseen regimes.
+Sampling was restricted to regime A and B, enabling us to assess whether the Neural ODE could extrapolate the global bifurcation and collapse in regime C. \item \textbf{Experiment 1: Extrapolation across different regimes.} We trained the Neural ODE on trajectories from specific dynamical regimes of the bifurcation diagram to assess its ability to extrapolate to unseen regimes.
 In one case, the training data was drawn from both regime A and B (the primary dataset).
 In another, training was restricted to the smaller regime B, which exhibits only limit cycles.
-Lastly, we trained the model exclusively on data from regime A, where only a stable focus is present. \item\textbf{Experiment 2: Limited data.} We investigated how the amount of training data influences the model performance.
-To explore this, we created two datasets, for which we reduced the available data compared to the primary dataset, either by decreasing the number of sampled $\alpha$-values or by computing trajectories for only a single initial condition. \item \textbf{Experiment 3: Noise levels.} To study the effect of noisy observations, we introduced measurement noise into the training data and assessed the model performance compared to the primary dataset.
+Lastly, we trained the model exclusively on data from regime A, where the positive steady state is stable. \item\textbf{Experiment 2: Limited data.} We investigated how the amount of training data influences the model performance.
+To explore this, we created two datasets for which we reduced the available data compared to the primary dataset, either by decreasing the number of sampled $\alpha$-values or by computing trajectories for only a single initial condition. \item \textbf{Experiment 3: Noise levels.} To study the effect of noisy observations, we introduced measurement noise into the training data and assessed the model performance compared to the primary dataset.
 The noisy observations were generated by applying the following transformation to our primary dataset: